How to calculate profit margin: formula and examples

 Net profit margin calculation

-Example (continuing from above): After paying £4,000 in taxes, your net profit is £8,000.
+- Subtract taxes.
+After paying £4,000 in taxes, your net profit is £8,000.
+(This simplified example excludes interest for clarity.)

 This means you keep 40p of every pound earned after all expenses and taxes.

-Try our net profit margin calculator.
+Try the Xero net profit margin calculator to calculate yours.

 Why do profit margins matter?